hainegroup/oceanspy/docs/installation.rst

       - Ocean Circulation

 4. Click on the container
-5. A stable realese of OceanSpy and its dependencies are already installed in the Oceanography image.
+5. A stable release of OceanSpy and its dependencies are already installed in the Oceanography image.
 Run the following command to install the latest version of OceanSpy:

 .. code-block:: bash